Sneha013084/PROJECT-1-Rest-countries-API/README.md

                A region filter dropdown (class="filter-by-region")

-               An empty container for country cards (class="country-container") 4.Styled the Layout with CSS
+               An empty container for country cards (class="country-container")

+4. Styled the Layout with CSS

     Used modern CSS techniques like: